Skip to main content

 Ideas to Serve 2023: Meet our Community Partners

 Every Spring semester, ILSI’s Dori Pap and Practitioner in Residence, Susan Davis, lead a class of students through a series of workshops that promote an in-depth understanding of social and environmental issues.
 This year they are joined by Dr. Neha Kumar’s Global Development Capstone course that is using the same problem discovery tools as it explores global issues.
 Students learn about system level frameworks like Assets Based Community Development and the UN Sustainable Development Goals as they do a deep dive into the root causes of the societal issues they explore with the help of Black civic innovators and social entrepreneurs.
-We are proud to announce this year’s outstanding community partners who will be working with our student teams to create a comprehensive map of the local and global systems they operate in and influence.
+We are proud to announce this year’s outstanding community partners - through our partnership with the Center for Civic Innovation - who work on issues ranging from: developing and implementing equitable curriculum in K-12 schools, to providing young Black men with mentors who look like them, to a tech-enabled training platform that reskills youth using VR.

 3D Girls, Inc